 He continued, “I know it’s going to take time for us to fully reconcile, but I owe you that time.
 I am all in.
 I’m not going anywhere.”

-While Shannon longed for a new, whole-hearted commitment from John and accepted it, when offered, she would also need to continue to process the trauma of John’s betrayal to piece together her fragmented sense of the timeline from the past two years.
+Shannon longed for a new, whole-hearted commitment from John and accepted it when offered.
+She would also need to continue to process the trauma of John’s betrayal to piece together her fragmented sense of the timeline from the past two years.
 This helped her clarify her feelings about the relationship and determine what changes she needed if things were to move forward.

 At the same time that he witnessed healthy changes in Shannon, John also saw the scars that his betrayal had left on her.
 When she reached out for him, they both had to acknowledge her worry and insecurity.